-In addition, compensation decisions based on a current employee’s existing salary, such as for giving raises or bonuses, may be permissible if justified by factors such as a seniority or merit system.
+In addition, compensation decisions based on a current employee’s existing salary, such as giving raises or bonuses, may be permissible if justified by factors such as a seniority or merit system.

 Recommendation: Recruitment, hiring and compensation practices should be reviewed annually to ensure they reflect these subtle changes.
 As a reminder…Employment Applications should be reviewed for reference to salary history.
 Interview techniques should be revisited and reconsidered.
-Compensation ranges should be established, if they are not already.
+Compensation ranges should be established if they are not already.
 If compensation ranges are established, an analysis ensuring the ranges are appropriate is recommended.

-2019 Standard Mileage Rates.
 The standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

 • 58 cents per mile for business miles driven (up 3.5 cents from the rate in 2018).